 Growth sometimes happens in an instant like a light bulb flipping on to illuminate God’s truth.
 More often, growth happens through the slow steady steps of obedience as we trudge along making daily decisions.
 Often we know where God wants us to go, but it seems so far away.
 We have no idea how to get there.
 So, God gives us a small step that points us in the right direction.
 For a time, we ignore Him or procrastinate, but eventually we muster our courage.
 Moving in any direction feels better than standing still.

-I asked the Twin Cities Covenant Women’s Retreat if I could offer a breakout session on sex.
-I’ve spoken to women many times over the last 5 years but I’ve never asked to speak.
+One time he called me to ask the Twin Cities Covenant Women’s Retreat if I could offer a breakout session on sex.
+I’ve spoken to women many times, but I’ve never asked to speak.
 People invite me because they’ve taken an Awaken-Love class or someone told them about me.
 I have been too afraid to ask if I could share about sex.

 Step of Faith

 That might not seem like a big deal to you, but for me, asking to speak was a step of faith.
 I have been afraid of rejection since I was a young kid.
 I remember the crushing blows of selling Girl Scout cookies door to door.
 What might have been a simple “no thank you” felt like personal rejection.

 What if the Retreat Committee said no?
 What if no one came to listen?
 Could I be satisfied from simply living obedient to God’s prompting?

 I also had to believe that God has given me something unique and important to say.
 I don’t have all the answers but I have seen God move in my life and in the lives of other women.
 My ideas about sex have been revealed through God’s word and refined through the sifting of lies and baggage.
 God has given me a burning desire to share with others what He has revealed to me.